 Pour out the various toppings into little bowls or cake tins and get creative.

-And if you are giving them as gifts, it might be an idea to double up the quantities so you get to indulge too ;)
+If you are giving them as gifts, it might be an idea to double up the quantities so you get to indulge too ;)

 And if you’re in need of some more home made gift inspiration, feel free to take a peep through my DIY and Foodie Gift ideas in the archives.